Girl names ending with INE share a few qualities. They’re always two syllables or more. They almost always sound feminine, but tailored.

 VALENTINE

-Valentina is a Top 100 favorite, but Valentine works, too – and takes this name in a more obviously hearts-and-flowers direction.
+Valentina is a Top 100 favorite, but Valentine works, too – and takes gives the name a fresh look, and a more obviously hearts-and-flowers vibe.

 VICTORINE